Your certificate data stays on your device.

 This Privacy Policy explains how MailMyCertificate handles data when you use the application.
 By using the platform, you agree to the practices described below.

-MailMyCertificate follows a local-first architecture.
+MailMyCertificate is developed by Akshat Thakur and follows a local-first architecture.
 Certificate templates, participant data, generated PDFs, and workflow progress are processed directly inside your browser whenever possible.

 Unlike many traditional SaaS tools, MailMyCertificate is intentionally designed to reduce dependency on external cloud storage for core certificate generation workflows.